LeoBertini/CoralMethodsPaper/CoralWeightTests/README.md

   <img src="https://github.com/LeoBertiniNHM/CoralMethodsPaper/blob/main/CoralWeightTests/IMGs/PowerShellExample.png" >
 </p>

 You'll be prompted to indicate the ProjectRoot containing all the individual scan folders.
+Input files used are: *ScanXX.xtekVolume*, *Histogram-ScanXX.csv* and *STANDARD_EXTRACTED_VALUES.xlsx*.
+These should be placed in the right sections of the directory tree.
 Once the code is running, some results are printed out to the screen